fedotov-alexander/retroductive-analysis/README.md

 property, - forks can be described by probability distributions for each of the branches as a whole which is a superposition of all distributions of the further sub-branches.

+## Terminology of the 'Game of Survival'.

+player(s) - players of this game of survival;

+lifespan - time interval between the 'birth' of a 'survivalist' and the end of his 'life';